 Each Generator and the TSO will inform each other immediately if there is any unavoidable requirement to depart from the Outages and actions determined and notified under paragraph OC2.8.5(b) above.
 In addition, the TSO shall notify each Large Demand Customers to whom it notified details of the updated Transmission System Outage plan pursuant to OC2.8.5(b) of any changes to such details.

 The provisions of this paragraph OC2.8.5 also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.8.5 also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generating Unit” or a “Demand Side Unit”.

 OPERATING CODE NO. 11